top of page

 Case Analysis

-Clinical signs of EPM vary from acute to chronic.
-Often signs of neuromuscular disease include weakness, unusual or atypical lameness, behavior changes, seizures, and recurring signs after treatment.
-Using a decision tree EPM Chart may help you form a diagnostic plan.
+Often signs of neuromuscular disease includes weakness, unusual or atypical lameness, behavior changes, seizures, and signs often recur after treatment.
+Clinical signs can vary from acute to chronic.
+The Decision Tree may help you form a diagnostic plan.

 Need help?

-Post-treatment evaluation is important.
-We recommend a post-treatment examination by the veterinarian at 10 days after initiating any treatment.
-Assess the gait score and any other changes seen with treatment.
-If the horse has not returned to normal, contact us to discuss the case.
-If the horse has a chronic relapsing history, consider an alternate diagnosis; polyneuritis or sarcocystosis due to s. fayeri, or polyneuritis equi.
+After treating the horse, a veterinary evaluation is important.
+We recommend a post-treatment examination by the veterinarian at 10 days after initiating treatment.
+They will assess the gait score and any other changes seen after treatment.
+If the horse has not returned to normal, contact us to consult on the case.
+If the horse has a chronic relapsing history, consider an alternate diagnosis: polyneuritis, equine motor neuron disease, equine degenerative myloencephalopathy or sarcocystosis due to S. fayeri, or polyneuritis equi.

 Related Newsletters